Ableism: Healthcare policy

 Ableism has long been a serious concern in healthcare policy, and the COVID-19 pandemic has greatly exaggerated and highlighted the prevalence of this serious concern.
 Studies frequently show what a "headache" patients with disabilities are for the healthcare system.
 In a 2020 study, 83.6% of healthcare providers preferred patients without disabilities to those with disabilities.
-It is important to assess the impact of such views on care for these individuals and healthcare policies.
-One example is the crisis standards of care.
-Though these standards have been in place before the COVID-19 pandemic, crisis standards of care have come to the forefront of healthcare policy because of their timely relevance.
-To maximize space in hospitals, "states, localities, and individual hospitals... explicitly rul[ed] out treatment for people with certain 'pre-existing conditions,' choosing 'healthy' non-disabled people to live, and 'sicker' disabled people to die."
 This policy is especially concerning since according to the CDC, people with disabilities are at a heightened risk for contracting COVID-19.
 Additionally, in the second wave of the COVID-19 pandemic in the UK, people with intellectual disabilities were told that they will not be resuscitated if they become ill with COVID-19.
-These examples illustrate how the devaluation of disabled people's lives is done for logistical reasons and considered ethically sound.

-Another policy example that clearly demonstrates ableism is that of ventilator rationing for hospitals during the pandemic.
-New York State instituted explicit guidelines for the distribution of ventilators and named specific exclusion criteria for access to the ventilators.
-The criteria were made on the basis of a patient's functional status (presence of disabilitie) and prognosis.
-Some examples given for functional statuses include recent cardiac arrests, hypotension, and currently needing a ventilator, inter alia.
+Healthcare research

-In England, Scotland and Wales, an abortion may be performed on the basis of the foetus having physical or mental abnormalities.
+The concept of ableism is often misused in medical research and population health research, which causes issues in understanding the impact of ableism.
+Such research also typically does not consult with actual disabled individuals enough to understand their experiences outside of a clinical, medical sense.
+In other words, there is a lack of understanding of "disabled people to be reliable narrators of their experiences in clinical settings."
+These circumstances can lead to a narrow understanding of disabilities and ableism in medical population health research.
+Solutions proposed for the pervasive issues on disability and ableism research includes focus on the challenges to "traditional and often unarticulated assumptions" about disability and ableism.
+Research needs to emphasize on lived experiences of disabled people outside the healthcare system, in order to gain a deeper understanding of those disabilities, but also of the ableism that may be impacting individual experiences.